Pin with the flags of Germany and the European Union

 Joint Programming

 The Team Europe approach is closely connected with the EU’s Joint Programming, which was established in 2006 with the aim of ensuring a more coordinated, effective approach to development cooperation and external action.
-Joint Programming means that the EU, its member states and sometimes other partners as well agree to a common strategy and coordinate their goals, the division of labour and the implementation of measures.
+Joint Programming means that the EU, its member states and sometimes other partners as well agree on a common strategy and decide about their goals, the division of labour and the implementation of measures in consultation with one another.
 Joint Programming also includes the joint monitoring (External link) of results.

 The Federal Ministry for Economic Cooperation and Development (BMZ) participates in Joint Programming in all partner countries of German development cooperation.
 Whenever possible, the BMZ’s own country strategies are replaced by Joint Programming.